We often get the question: isn't fraud prevention a bit of a cat-and-mouse game?

 But as the days and weeks pass, the volume rapidly drops.
 This is a mouse caught in the open when the light goes on.
 The fraudster will notice they’re no longer given credit for installs, causing their CPIs to plummet.
 Once this happens, they will redirect their attention to other unprotected campaigns and apps, so it’s important to stay educated about the various fraud methods.

 In this article, we’ll take a look at two common types of mobile click fraud — click spam and click injection — and how we filter them.

 Click spam: How fraudsters poach organic users

-There’s one particular technique by which fraudster poach organic users.
+When it comes to ad fraud techniques, there’s one particular method by which fraudsters poach organic users.
 Known as click spam, this type of fraud happens when a fraudster executes clicks for users who haven’t made them and claim credit for random installs the user made.
-It starts when a user lands on a mobile web page or in an app which a fraudster is operating.
+It starts when a user lands on a mobile web page or in an app that a fraudster is operating.
 From there, any one of several kinds of click fraud could take place:

 - The mobile web page could be executing mobile click fraud in the background without visible ads, or ads which can be interacted with.

 - The spammer could begin clicking in the background while the user engages with their app, making it look as though they have interacted with an advert.

 - The fraudster app can generate clicks at any time if they use an app that is running in the background 24/7 (e.g. launchers, memory cleaners, battery savers, etc.).